 - DiffMerge: a cross-platform alternative of WinMerge

-- FileMerge: for MAC OS included into XCode
+- FileMerge: for MAC OS included in XCode

 Every time I will find a new tool, I will update this page to share it with you 😉